a-sandoval/poc-microservices/README.md

 	![Eureka Discovery Dashboard](EurekaDashboard.png)

-	Now take a look on Eureka monitoring console: We’ve got one instance of Site and Organization microservices running on default ports (8082, 8083) and two instances of user microservice on (8081, 8085) ports registered on discovery server.
+	Now take a look on Eureka monitoring console: Weâ€™ve got one instance of Site and Organization microservices running on default ports (8082, 8083) and two instances of user microservice on (8081, 8085) ports registered on discovery server.

 * **API Gateway and Microservices**